How To Get a Green Card Through Employment

 Find an Experienced Immigration Lawyer

-Obtaining lawful permanent residence through the employment-based process can be competitive and time-intensive.
+Obtaining lawful permanent residence through the employment-based is competitive and time-intensive.
 Applicants and employers should consult with an experienced immigration attorney to give them the best chance of success.
-Learn more about immigration law, the green card process, and adjustment of status.

 What do I do next?